 SlideShare was founded in 2006 by Rashmi Sinha and Jonathan Boutelle.

 LinkedIn acquired the platform in 2012 for $119 million.

 LinkedIn itself was bought by Microsoft in 2016, with SlideShare then sold to Scribd in 2020, partly to help LinkedIn focus on their core objectives.

 What Type of Businesses Should Be Using SlideShare for Marketing?

-If you’re in a B2B business, then it’s likely you will find SlideShare beneficial for marketing purposes.
+If you’re in a B2B business, it’s likely you will find SlideShare beneficial for marketing.

 I have a little content marketing secret.
 It’s called SlideShare...
 With just 12 slide deck presentations and 3 infographics uploaded to SlideShare, I've had over 650k views of my content.